fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }
 ```

 You can [install](https://github.com/typicode/json-server#getting-started) a JSON server globally on your machine using the command _npm install -g json-server_.
-A global installation requires administrative privileges, which means that it is not possible on faculty computers or freshman laptops.
+A global installation requires administrative privileges.

 After installing run the following command to run the json-server.
 The <i>json-server</i> starts running on port 3000 by default; we will now define an alternate port 3001, for the json-server.
 The --watch option automatically looks for any saved changes to db.json